No matter what kind of organization you’re a part of, finding the funding you need for certain initiatives can sometimes be difficult.

 One tip The Balance has to help you write your Statement of Need is to never assume your reader is fully knowledgeable of the issue you’re trying to address.

 Now that you’ve set the table for why you need funding, the focus moves into all the details of your project and the goals you hope to fulfill.

-This section will likely require several subsections, but the Writing Center at the University of North Carolina says this is what you need to cover in the project narrative:
+This section will likely require several subsections, but the Writing Center at the University of North Carolina says this is what you need to cover in the grant writing project narrative:

 - Detailed Statement of Problem: You know the problem you defined in the last section?
 Here you will really drill into a detailed explanation of the problem that leaves no doubt why this issue is important and why it needs to be solved now.